 Hacking significantly affects the development of systems and networks.
 This is especially the case of systems and networks of organizations where sensitive or confidential information are used on a regular basis.
 Organizations must find solutions and measures to protect information technology assets.
 In this endeavor, organizations can use ethical hacking.
 Ethical hacking is a hacking role that business organizations can exploit for security purposes.
 Ethical hacking presents advantages to increase the capabilities of organizations to protect their IT and information assets.
 Ethical hacking sheds a positive light on hacking.
+Nonetheless, any organization that implements ethical hacking must consider the potential negative impacts and issues arising from the practice.

 This article discusses ethical hacking and the code of ethics of ethical hacking, the legal risks, and professional issues involved in ethical hacking.